-Explain briefly five steps you would take to review this account regarding young drivers making specific reference to risk, classification, terms and underwriting.
-(10)
+Explain briefly five steps you would take in reviewing this account regarding young drivers making specific reference to risk, classification, terms and underwriting to (10) improve the overall profitability on this account.

 To improve profitability an analysis of the risk and claims data is required and then underwriting terms can be amended accordingly.
 The steps I would take are as follows: